tonithai/tonithai/README.md

 - 👋 Hi, I’m @tonithai
 - 👀 I’m interested in ...
-NFT, Film, Crypto
+AI, Film, Crypto
 - 🌱 I’m currently learning ...
-NFT's, Crypto, WEB3
+AI, WEB3 & Startups
 - 💞️ I’m looking to collaborate on ...
-NFT's for creatives
+Tech for creatives
 - 📫 How to reach me ... tonithai1@gmail.com

 <!---